 Her mom, my great-grandmother who was born into a peasant's family, was forced to marry a very rich trader in Siberia - Voropaev.
-Soon after the wedding though, she escaped with some Polish guy (who looked scary on one picture of them I saw), already being pregnant with my grandma.
+Soon after the wedding though, she escaped with some Polish guy (who looked dark and scary on one picture of them I saw), already being pregnant with my grandma.
 Voropaev, my great-grandfather, was later executed by Bolsheviks, and his wealth was expropriated.

 All of my grandmother's siblings, seven brothers, were killed in World War II, fighting Nazis.

 By the end of the war, during the hunger times in evacuation, she had frozen her legs badly while trying to find some food for her first baby on the winter fields, illegally gathering seeds from the ground.
 She had pain in her legs till the rest of her life.